ericjanto/notes-publisher/content/notes/dbs-lecture.md

     - The implication problem is still undecidable
   - Unary inclusion dependencies (UINDs)
     - They are INDs of the form $R[A]\subseteq S[B]$ where $A,B$ are attributes
-    - The implication problem for FDs and UINDs is decidaable in PTIME
+    - The implication problem for FDs and UINDs is decidable in PTIME
 - Further reading
   - Abiteeboul, Vianu, Hill: Foundations of Databases.
 Addison-Wesley, 1995
     - Algorithm for checking implication of INDs